Europe matters: now or never

 Competitiveness and security: the defining nexus

-Economic strength and security are no longer separate discussions- they are two sides of the same coin.
+Economic strength and security are no longer separate discussions; they are two sides of the same coin.
 To stay competitive, the EU must shore up supply chains, invest in next-generation technologies and cut reliance on unreliable partners.
-Meanwhile, defence spending and space capabilities must scale-up to match the growing global turbulence.
+Meanwhile, defence spending and space capabilities must scale to match the growing global turbulence.
 The reality is stark: Europe depends too heavily on others for critical resources and military alliances, as has been felt most closely in the context of Russia’s invasion of Ukraine.
-To reduce its vulnerability, the EU must push for economic sovereignty, deepen partnerships with emerging markets and smartly leverage its regulatory power to carve out a distinct, independent role between the US and China.

 Transitions matter, speed matters more

-Green and digital ambitions dominate EU policy, but bold targets alone won’t cut it.
-The EU wants to slash greenhouse gas emissions by 55% by 2030, yet current trajectories suggest a major course correction is needed.
-It aims for 80% of its population to have digital skills by the same deadline, but the digital divide is widening.
-To make these transitions real, the EU must invest quickly and decisively in artificial intelligence (AI), renewables and digital infrastructure – because in the global race for technological and climate leadership, being late means being left behind.
-Furthermore, it must ensure that everyone is on board; remembering that transitions exist to serve the people.
+Green and digital ambitions dominate EU policy, but bold targets alone will not be enough.
+To make these transitions a reality, the EU must invest swiftly and decisively in AI, renewables and digital infrastructure – because in the global race for technological and climate leadership, being late means being left behind.
+Crucially, the EU must also ensure that everyone is on board, keeping in mind that these transitions exist to serve people and communities.

 This three-day gathering includes the State of Europe high-level roundtable, which has been tapping into collective wisdom for the past 20+ years, the President’s Gala Dinner on the eve of it, the Friends of Europe Board of Trustees meeting, and a meeting of the European Young Leaders, who come from all walks of life to close the festival.